univention/ucsschool-id-connector/docs/source/admin.rst

 * *school_authorities*: configuration of school authorities

 You can discover the API interactively using one of two web interfaces.
-They can be visited with a browser at the URLS:
+They can be visited with a browser at their respective URLS:

 * `Swagger UI <https://github.com/swagger-api/swagger-ui>`_: https://FQDN/ucsschool-id-connector/api/v1/docs
 * `ReDoc <https://github.com/Rebilly/ReDoc>`_: https://FQDN/ucsschool-id-connector/api/v1/redoc